ytsvetko/metaphor/README.md

    Tab-separated text file sentence-aligned to the input file with the following fields:

     1. the original sentence
-    2. sentence label "M" or "L"
+    2. predicted sentence label "M" or "L"
     3. json-formatted metaphor candidates with labels

    *Example:*